cloudmesh/technologies/chapters/tech/amazon-redshift.md

 Amazon Redshift [fa18-423-06-www-Amazon-Redshift] is a data warehouse that is not only a columnar data store, but it uses massively parallel processing (MPP) [@fa18-423-06-www-Redshift-Review].
-Amazon boasts that the Redshift software is fast, scalable, and cost-effective way to analyze and store data [@fa18-423-06-www-Redshift-Video].
-Amazon wants people to know that this software is fast and in the cloud.
-Unlike most database warehouses used in business, the Amazon Redshift software is constantly monitored by Amazon for a cheaper and faster alternative to storing and accessing data.
+Amazon boasts that the Redshift software is a fast, scalable, and cost-effective way to analyze and store data [@fa18-423-06-www-Redshift-Video].
+Most importantly, Amazon wants people to know that this software is fast and in the cloud.
+Unlike most data warehouses used in business, the Amazon Redshift software is constantly monitored by Amazon for a cheaper alternative to storing and accessing data.

 In 2012, major data warehouse vendor ParAccel announced that Amazon had become a major investor in their company.
 Then, later in the year, Amazon came out with